Sohel440/Homomorphic-operation/README.md

 - *Paillier Homomorphic Encryption* for only additive homomorphic arithmetic operation.
 - *CKKS Homomorphic Encryption* for floating-point arithmetic operation.
 - *Secure Client-Server Communication* using socket programming model.
-- *GUI-Based Client Appication* is built with Tkinter for the user interaction.
+- *GUI-Based Client Application* is built with Tkinter for the user interaction.
 - *Supports Multiple Operations: *Addition, Subtraction, Multiplication, Division, Cube , Squaring , and Percentage calculations.

 ## Technologies Used 🚀